Home Building Legislation in NSW Explained

 Disputes between homeowners and builders are not uncommon.
 The Home Building Act provides several mechanisms to resolve these disputes efficiently and fairly.
 One key avenue is the NSW Civil and Administrative Tribunal (NCAT), which offers a more accessible and less formal forum than traditional courts.

-Homeowners can lodge complaints with NCAT for issues such as defective work, delays, or breaches of contract.
-NCAT can order rectification, compensation, or other remedies to resolve the dispute.
-This process is designed to be quick, cost-effective, and fair for all parties involved.
+Homeowners can lodge complaints with NCAT for issues such as defective work, delays or breaches of contract.
+NCAT can order rectification, compensation or other remedies to resolve the dispute.
+This process is designed to be quick, cost effective and fair for all parties involved.

 Statutory Warranties: Ensuring Quality and Safety